 Established in 1888, we continue to welcome everyone who shares and celebrates our values.

-In 2018 NSEAD was accepted as a member of the TUC and works alongside other Tade unions to promote and protect the rights and interests of our members in their workplace, and work towards the regulation of relations’ between workers and their employers.
+2018: NSEAD is accepted as a member of the TUC to work alongside other Trade unions to promote and protect the rights and interests of our members in their workplace, and work towards the regulation of relations’ between workers and their employers.